-Many people create routes on Strava, but these can only be seen by other if the creator of the route shares the route with someone else (or publishes the link somewhere).
-That’s a bit limited and Find Routes intends to make searching and discovering new routes on Strava easier.
-Using the Strava API it is possible to collect routes from Strava users that gave permission to do so.
+Many people create routes on Strava, but these can only be seen by other if the creator of the route explicitly shares the route with someone else (or publishes the link somewhere).
+That’s a bit limited and Find Routes intends to make searching and discovering new routes on Strava easier by collection Strava routes and making them searchable.

 Indeed, Strava provides a list of curated routes.
 However, this is a limited set of countries and cities within these countries.
 The aim of Find Routes is to make routes available all over the world, also in rural areas that would not make it to the curated list on Strava.
 So enjoy the routes created by others and please share your routes such that other can enjoy these.

 When you share your routes with Find Routes, your will redirected to Strava to give Find Routes

 permission on public data in your Strava account.
 So this is data that is already publicly visible, and by giving permission

 Find Routes can retrieve all your public routes.

 So Find Routes is not able to collect any private data or make any changes to data in your Strava account.

 You can unsubscribe by revoking access for Find Routes in your Strava My Apps settings.